Noodle-ai/mlflow_part2_dockerEnv/README.rst

 8. Build a Container from the Image

 We use (-P) to publish all exposed ports in the container to random ports (the argument -P is not necessary if not running the container locally).
 We use (-d) to run the container in the background.
-And we use (--mount) to mount the mlflow_demos repository in the home folder of dockeruser.
+And we use (--mount) to mount the mlflow_part2_dockerEnv repository in the home folder of dockeruser.

 .. code-block:: bash

-  docker run -d -P --mount type=bind,source=$(pwd)/../../mlflow_demos,target=/home/dockeruser --name mlflow_container mlflow_image
+  docker run -d -P --mount type=bind,source=$(pwd),target=/home/dockeruser --name mlflow_container mlflow_image

 9. Determine the Port that Docker Port 22 was Published to (only necessary if your container is local).